bytecodealliance/wasmtime/docs/stability-tiers.md

   but only `x86_64-unknown-linux-gnu` is fuzzed.

-* CVEs and security releases will be performed as necessary for any bugs found in features.
+* CVEs and security releases will be performed as necessary for any bugs found in features and targets.

-* Most developers of Wasmtime are expected to be able to handle up-to-major changes affecting this component.
-Specialized maintainers may still be necessary for major refactorings or major new features, but otherwise it should be reasonable to expect most Wasmtime developers to be able to maintain Tier 1 features.
+* Major changes affecting this component may require help from maintainers with specialized expertise, but otherwise it should be reasonable to expect most Wasmtime developers to be able to maintain Tier 1 features.

 * Major changes affecting Tier 1 features require an RFC and prior agreement on the change before an implementation is committed.